cjporteo/sql-zoo-solns/README.md

 # sql-zoo-solns
-An archive of my solutions for the SQL exercises on sqlzoo.net
+An archive of my solutions for the SQL exercises on sqlzoo

 ## About
 [sqlzoo.net](https://sqlzoo.net) is a wonderful resource to learn SQL and practice writing queries in an interactive environment.
 Think a low-profile LeetCode for SQL.
 I have no affiliation with the website, but found great value in various lessons.